 Stay-At-Home Parent

-The issue regarding a child’s best interest usually arises in cases involving young children where on parent stops working to stay at home with the children.
+The issue regarding a child’s best interest usually arises in cases involving young children where one parent stops working to stay at home with the children.
 In determining whether to impute earning capacity to the stay-at-home parent, the court must balance the state policy that both parents are obligated to support their children and that without imputing income the employed parent carries the entire burden against the interest of the children in having a stay-at-home parent.

 In cases with very young children, the issue may become moot.
-For example, to impute an earning capacity of $2000 per month to the stay at home parent who, if working, would incur $1000 per month in day-care expenses would not be in the child’s best interest.
+For example, to impute an earning capacity of $2,000 per month to the stay-at-home parent who, if working, would incur $1,000 per month in day-care expenses would not be in the child’s best interest.

 Note – The result may be different when the parent decides to stop working after marriage to a new spouse with significant income in order to stay at home with the children.